 Fundraise for either the Bioparque La Reserva or the Rainforest Trust who’s funds directly support conserving wild Coati populations & their habitat

 Fundraise for your local zoo/wildlife park to upgrade their Coati enclosure, provide them with new enrichment or donations of food for their Coatis

-Zoos can participate with keeper talks/ animal encounters/ naming (or other) competitions/ raffles & fundraising activities or to even give the chance be a Coati keeper for a day
+Zoos can participate with keeper talks/ animal encounters/ naming (or other) competitions/ raffles & fundraising activities, or even give the chance be a Coati keeper for a day!

 From a little girl I had always had a passion for animals, which lead me to the path of being a qualified Zookeeper in Australia.
 I have been in the field for 8 years now and my interests and passion for animal welfare and conservation have continued to grow.